 |Table of contents|

 It's one thing to desire a higher rank.
 It's another to be prepared to do what is necessary for that.
 Some people for example have such a fear of losing that they avoid playing.
 It's very hard to improve without playing.
 Other people play a lot, but just for fun.
 They will improve at first, but they will stall at a certain point.
 Yet others spend a lot of time writing about improvement, their own or that of others.
 These people may become good writers but rarely improve at go.
-And yet others spend their time worrying.
+And yet others spend their time reading books or studying aspects of the game that bear only minor added value to their current game.

 I know this because I've been guilty of all of this.

 If you want to improve in the game of Go there are five major things you have to do.

 Here's more on each item.